shotstack/coronavirus-data-video-demo/README.md

 ```

 Note: the country value is case sensitive and must be entered exactly as it is stored in
-the `Location` column in the CSV file. i.e. 'United States' - alternatives like 'US', 'USA'
+the `Location` column in the CSV file.
+Use the `npm run list` command to see a list of
-or lowercase  'united states' will not work.
+countries.

 The edit request will be sent to the Shotstack API to be queued for rendering.
 After approximately
 20 seconds the video will be ready and the URL will be output to the terminal.